connectrpc/connectrpc.com/docs/node/interceptors.md

 });
 ```

-It is best to define context keys in a separate file and export them.
+It's best to define context keys in a separate file and export them.
 This is better for code splitting and also avoids circular imports.
 This also helps in the case where the provider changes based on the environment.
-For example, in a test environment we could setup an interceptor that adds a mock user and in production we will have the actual user.
+For example, in a test environment we could set up an interceptor that adds a mock user and in production we will have the actual user.

 ### Example

-One of the common use cases of interceptors is to a handle logic that is common to many requests like authentication.
+One of the common use cases of interceptors is to a handle logic that is common to many requests, like authentication.
 We can add authentication logic like so:

 ```ts
 // This can come from an auth library like passport.js